Black-Eyed Peas with Bacon

 - Salt to taste

-- Additional cooked and crumbled bacon, optional
+- Fresh thyme leaves and additional cooked and crumbled bacon, optional

 I added some of the bacon grease to the beans while they were cooking.
 This added some extra flavor.
 They needed salt but otherwise they were delicious!